USS Antelope (PG-86): Atlantic Fleet service

 On 10 July, the gunboat began preparations for a transfer to the Atlantic Fleet.
 Two weeks later, she got underway in company with Ready and Barnstable County and proceeded via Acapulco, Mexico, to the Isthmus of Panama.
 She transited the Panama Canal on 7 August, and reached Little Creek, Virginia, on 14 August.
 On 30 August, she, Ready, and Graham County sailed for the Mediterranean.
 On 1 September, Antelope's home port was changed to Naples, Italy.
 Following stops at Ponta Delgada (Azores), and at Rota, Spain, the warships reached Naples on 17 September.
-Antelope's operations for the remainder of the year included missile handling exercises at Augusta Bay, Sicily; KOMAR simulation operations with Task Group (TG) 60.2; NATO Exercise "National Week XIV"; her firing of a missile with a warhead; a visit to Izmir, Turkey; and special warfare operations at Souda Bay, Crete.
+Antelope's operations for the remainder of the year included missile handling exercises at Augusta Bay, Sicily; KOMAR simulation operations with Task Group (TG) 60.2; NATO Exercise "National Week XIV"; her firing of a missile with a warhead; a visit to İzmir, Turkey; and special warfare operations at Souda Bay, Crete.

 The gunboat's service in 1973 was much like that which she had performed during her last three months of 1972.
 Highlights during the first six months were: an amphibious exercise at the Monte Romano Training Anchorage from 24 to 29 January and a visit to Monaco during the following week; "National Week XV" Exercise from 19 to 24 February; towing ITASS sonic test device late in February; an amphibious exercise at Portoscuso, Sardinia, and a visit to Bizerte, Tunisia, in April; a missile tracking exercise at Souda Bay at the end of May, NATO Exercise "Dawn Patrol 73" in June; and bilateral operations with Greek fast patrol boats which continued from 21 July to 10 August.
 During the latter half of the year, she took part in international Operation Zeus in the vicinity of Thasos island, Greece, from 21 to 29 August and NATO Exercise "Deep Furrow 73" from 20 to 30 September, before firing a missile off Crete on 1 October.
 This shot scored a direct hit on a Mk 35 SEPTAR target boat and was the first successful firing in the Mediterranean of the telemetered standard surface-to-surface missile system.